Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Selection of the Subpopulation

-In this framework each unit's contribution to the posterior distribution of the causal estimand of interest differs depending on the posterior probability of that unit belongs to the subpopulation $\Uset$.
-Observations with a higher posterior probability of meeting the RD assumptions (as determined by the relationship between the outcome and the forcing variable conditional on the covariates) will be included more often in $\Uset$ and will contribute more information to the final posterior inference.
-Observations exhibiting characteristics that may undercut the plausibility of the RD assumptions will contribute less to the inference for causal effects.
+In this framework, each unit's contribution to the posterior distribution of the causal estimand of interest depends on the posterior probability of that unit belonging to the subpopulation $\Uset$.
+The unit-level posterior probabilities of agreeing with the RD assumptions, i.e., of belonging to $\Uset$ (as determined by the relationship between the outcome and the forcing variable conditional on the covariates), will act as weights in the final posterior inference.
+Observations with a higher posterior probability of being members of $\Uset$ will be assigned a higher weight and, thus, will provide more information to the posterior inference of $RR_{\Uset}$.
+Observations exhibiting characteristics that may undercut the plausibility of the RD assumptions will be assigned a smaller weight, and thus, will contribute less to the inference of $RR_{\Uset}$.

+By down-weighting observations where there is less evidence that the unconfoundedness holds, our method is robust with respect to manipulations that lead to failure of unconfoundedness.
+Note that this feature of our method can be viewed as a smooth, stochastic version of the ``donut regression discontinuity'' method \citep{Barreca2011SavingBR, SalesHansen2020}; it can also be viewed as a stochastic version of the mixture model for confounding contamination proposed by \cite{BonviniKennedy2021}.
+We will return to this when discussing our case study in Section \ref{sec:BFanalysis}.

-\subsection{Specification of the Finite Mixture Model in the Bolsa Fam\'ilia Study.}
+\subsection{Specification of the Finite Mixture Model in the Bolsa Fam\'ilia Study}

-In the Bolsa Fam\'ilia study, to model the mixing probabilities we adopt two conditional probit models, defined using indicator variables $G^\ast_i(-)$ and $G^\ast_i(+)$, for whether family $i$ belongs to the subpopulation $\Usetm$ or $\Usetp$:
+In the Bolsa Fam\'ilia study, to model the mixing probabilities, we adopt two conditional probit models, defined using latent variables $G^\ast_i(-)$ and $G^\ast_i(+)$, for whether family $i$ belongs to the subpopulation $\Usetm$ or $\Usetp$:

 where